Since 2000, DCAF has facilitated security sector reform programming around the world.

 Stakeholders in sub-Saharan Africa have significantly shaped the evolution of security sector reform as a concept.
 DCAF is strongly committed to supporting African states and citizens in further enhancing democratic governance and oversight of the security and justice sector.
 Additionally, Burkina Faso, Burundi, Ghana, Côte d’Ivoire, Madagascar, Mali, Nigeria, Senegal, South Africa and Tunisia are all members of DCAF’s Foundation Council.

-Nations in Eastern Europe, the South Caucasus and Central Asia have benefited from more than twenty years of political and economic development assistance, not least in terms of democratic governance of the security sector.
+Nations in Eastern Europe, the South Caucasus and Central Asia have benefited from more than 20 years of political and economic development assistance, not least in terms of democratic governance of the security sector.
 Despite this assistance, democratic and security sector institutions still face serious governance challenges.
 Armed conflicts have also occurred at local, national and international levels